Simon Callow: Acting

 Callow appeared with Saeed Jaffrey in the 1994 British television drama series Little Napoleons, playing a scheming Conservative councillor in local government.
-In 1996, Callow directed Cantabile in three musical pieces (Commuting, The Waiter's Revenge, Ricercare No. 4) composed by his friend Stephen Oliver.
-Ricercare No. 4 was commissioned by Callow especially for Cantabile.
 He voice-acted the sly and traitorous Wolfgang in Shoebox Zoo.
 In 2004, he appeared on a Comic Relief episode of Little Britain for charity causes.
-In 2006, he wrote a piece for the BBC1 programme This Week bemoaning the lack of characters in modern politics.
+In 2006, he wrote a piece for the BBC One programme This Week bemoaning the lack of characters in modern politics.
 He has starred as Count Fosco, the villain of Wilkie Collins's novel The Woman in White, in film (1997) and on stage (2005, in the Andrew Lloyd Webber musical in the West End).

 Callow starred in the three-part original Gold comedy The Rebel in 2016.

 In 2022, he joined the cast of the UK revival of Cole Porter's Anything Goes replacing Gary Wilmot as Elisha Whitney.
 The production would complete a UK tour before finishing with a run at the Barbican Centre.

 From 11 July to 3 August 2008, Callow appeared at the Stratford Shakespeare Festival in Canada in There Reigns Love, a performance of the sonnets of William Shakespeare.
 The same year, he appeared at the Edinburgh Festival, performing "Dr. Marigold" and "Mr. Chops" by Charles Dickens, adapted and directed by Patrick Garland; repeating them from December 2009 to January 2010 at the Riverside Studios and on tour in 2011.

 In February 2008, he played the psychiatrist in the Chichester Festival Theatre's production of Peter Shaffer's Equus.